Behavioral Interventions to Target Self-Control

 Duration of Participation

 All subjects who complete the first visit will receive $10.
-If they are invited and complete a second visit, participants will receive a minimum of $50, which can increase by $20 according to their performance during the abstinence reinforcement task (all payments will be prorated at a rate of $12/hour for those who do not complete the second session).
-The only anticipated expense to subjects is the amount of time spent conducting the experiment.
+If they are invited and complete a second visit, participants will receive a minimum of $90, which can increase by $5 according to their performance during an abstinence reinforcement task.
+All payments will be prorated at a rate of $12/hour for those who do not complete the second session.
+Participants will also receive a $10 gift card for completing the study.
+The only anticipated expenses to subjects are travel costs to and from OHSU, as well as the amount of time spent participating in the experiment.